policy_title.png

 Our aims are:

-Pupils receive House Merits for a variety of reasons, for example, good work, good behaviour, effort, kindness.
-These merits are entered on iSAMS by the Form teacher.
+Pupils receive House Point tokens for a variety of reasons, for example, good work, good behaviour, effort, kindness.
+These tokens are placed, by the girls, in our House tubes outside the Prep Library and Y6 monitors count and share totals during Prep Assemblies.

 Sanctions